Candace explaining her support for teachers and our public school

 Even with his job, we were able to get by because we lived in the town where my husband grew up, which was rural upstate New York.
 Cost of living was quite low.
 We were able to buy our home when my oldest son was 5.

 By the time I completed two bachelor’s degrees, my children were 8 and 1.
 I was finally able to enter the work force with a livable income.

-Being in rural New York, my husband’s job downsized, he ultimately got laid off, and couldn’t find a similar position available.
+Being in rural New York, my husband’s job downsized, he ultimately got laid off, and couldn’t find a similar position.
 We moved to New Hampshire, as there were jobs here, as well as some family.
 We enjoy our life here very much.

 I ran for office because I have first-hand experience with the struggles many families face:

 Families needing services like WIC and state health insurance/Medicaid